APaulic/OrderCaseStudy/README.md

 This demonstration uses in memory caching provided by NestJS

+### Validation

+There could be a lot more validation in these endpoints such as valid ID formats for customer, product, etc. There could also be business logic around enforcing a particular order with status changes.

+### Error Handling

+I'll admit that there is very little error handling in this example.
+For example, if the an external service returns null this could cause issues.
+Also, if there is no DB this will pretty much fall over.

 ## Explanation of endpoints

 This includes their function, action and limitations